ParadigmaXis/rexy/README.md

 # Rexy
-A C# reverse proxy for SOAP requests, over a RabbitMQ message broker.
+A C# REverse proXY for SOAP requests, over a RabbitMQ message broker.
 The project consists of two main projects, the proxy endpoint (`RabbitMQ.Adapters.HttpHandlers`) and the SOAP forwarder (`RabbitMQ.Adapters.WebServiceCaller`).